WalletScrutiny/WalletScrutinyCom/_android/com.velas.mobile_wallet.md

 ## Verdict

 This app is self-custodial.
-Now creating an issue for issue on Gitlab.
+We are trying to find out if it is reproducible [here](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/362).